homer0/jimpex/documents/services.md

 });
 ```

-## Error
+## HTTP Error

-A very simple subclass of `Error` to inject extra information on the errors so they can customize the error handler responses.

-Something important to remember is that the `appError` service doesn't return an instance of the service but the class so you can construct an error.
+Another type of error, but specific for the HTTP requests the app does with the API client.
+This is a subclass of `AppError`.
+The only advantage over `AppError` is that you know the that the type of error is specific to requests and that it has a paramter for an HTTP status.

 - Module: `common`